Script Anatomy Presents

 Unforgettable character work can make an exec buy a pitch in the room, persuade an actor to take the role, and make an audience tune in each week.
 That’s why creating a unique, complex and compelling character to anchor your television series or feature may be the most important thing to focus on when developing a pitch or writing a pilot/spec.

-In this 3 hour workshop, the co-creator of Workaholics (Comedy Central) and Let’s Get Physical (Pop TV) will show you how to create memorable, active characters with strong needs, wants, motivation and drive so that audiences invest in their journey.
+In this workshop, Ali Vingiano a WGA Award nominated writer from The Morning Show (Apple) and The Opposition with Jordan Klepper (Comedy Central) will show you how to create memorable, active characters with strong needs, wants, motivation and drive so that audiences invest in their journey.

 TV Structure Bootcamp